daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 A better solution would be offload the security responsibilities to our users and let Pond to act on behalf of the user, from the user's computer.

-This approach has known trade offs - if there's no centralized storage for the configuration, it could be cumbersome to share the configuration between multiple Pond users in same organization.
-But this can be solved with import/export procedures.
+This approach has known trade offs - if there's no centralized storage for the configuration.
+This will be solved with environment configuration stored in a JSON file, which can be shared with git between multiple users.

 On the other hand, a desktop client is a very simple tool which could be picked up and understood by a broader audience.